Unity-Technologies/arfoundation-demos/README.md

+# This repository is no longer actively maintained.
+It has been archived as a resource.

 # This repo is intended to provide more advanced demos for AR Foundation outside of the [Samples Repo](https://github.com/Unity-Technologies/arfoundation-samples/).
 For questions and issues related to AR Foundation please post on the AR Foundation Sample [issues](https://github.com/Unity-Technologies/arfoundation-samples/issues) and **NOT** in this repo.
 You can also post on the [AR Foundation Forums](https://forum.unity.com/forums/ar.161/)